ElTragon/website/content/blog/intro-big-o-notation-7-20-2023/index.md

 # Time Complexity vs Space Complexity

 Big O notation is not justed used when discussing how fast a algorithms is, it can also be used when discussing how memory efficient algorithms are.
 For example if you are tasked with sorting an array of numbers do you create a new array or sort the elements in the original array.
 If you make a copy of the array then your algorithm would have a space complexity of `O(n)`.
-If you sorted the array without making a copy then your algorithm would have a space complexity of `O(1)` also known as constant space complexity.
+If you sorted the array in place without making a copy then your algorithm would have a space complexity of `O(1)` also known as constant space complexity.

 ### Inconsistent naming